-- Coordinate the day-to-day responsibilities of the Direct Loan and PLUS programs - Coordinate and process alternative loan program - Process non-DL loans via the Great Lakes software - Act as the liaison between TTU and lending community with direction from Director and Associate Director - Serve as special projects coordinator for Associate Director - Provide assistance to Associate Director with Summer Aid processing - Contributes to team effort by accomplishing related results as needed - Other duties as assigned by administration, including but not limited to front desk coverage, email coverage, line triage, etc. - Current Employee: Geneva Phillips (Updated 01-02-2017)
+- Coordinates the day-to-day responsibilities of the Direct Loan and PLUS programs - Coordinates and processes alternative loan program - Processes non-DL loans via the Great Lakes software - Acts as the liaison between Tennessee Tech and lending community with direction from Director and Associate Director - Serves as special projects coordinator for Associate Director - Provides assistance to Associate Director with Summer Aid processing - Contributes to team effort by accomplishing related results as needed - Other duties as assigned by administration, including but not limited to front desk coverage, email coverage, line triage, etc.

+• Current Employee: Geneva Phillips (Updated 01-02-2017)

-3.4.7 Administrative Associate 2 - Front Desk Customer Service (updated 01-02-2017)
+3.4.7 Administrative Associate 5 - Dual HOPE & Non-Trad Lottery (updated 07-012020)

-- Serve as front office receptionist for walk-in traffic - Provides counseling to students about Financial Aid funding options and eligibility criteria - Prepares incoming checks with T#, detail code and fund code of external scholarship - Serve as a backup for incoming mail processing - Serve as special projects coordinator for Assistant Director - Contributes to team effort by accomplishing related results as needed - Other duties as assigned by administration, including but not limited to front desk coverage, email coverage, line triage, etc. - Current Employee: Marilyn Miller (Updated 7/1/16)
+- Processes Dual Enrollment Grant and Non-Trad Lottery - Serves as back-up to front office receptionist for walk-in traffic - Provides counseling to students about Financial Aid funding options and eligibility criteria - Prepares incoming checks with T#, detail code and fund code of external scholarships - Serves as a backup for incoming mail processing - Serves as special projects coordinator for Assistant Director - Contributes to team effort by accomplishing related results as needed - Other duties as assigned by administration, including but not limited to front desk coverage, email coverage, line triage, etc. - Current Employee: Marilyn Miller (Updated 7/1/2020)

-3.4.8 Administrative Associate 1 - Email Customer Service
+3.4.8 Administrative Associate 3 - Front Desk & Email Customer Service

-- Answers all emails for the main financial aid email account - Phone receptionist for the Office of Financial Aid during non-peak times to answer incoming telephone calls (line 3073) before rolling to Call Center - Scans and indexes documents to BDMS received via mail and faxes - Position also serves as a backup to the front desk receptionist and provides general information about registration, the financial aid process and various federal and institutional regulations - Provides counseling to students about financial aid funding options and eligibility criteria - Types, files and performs various office clerical functions and related duties as assigned.
-Performs other duties as assigned - Current Employee: Carmelita Avalos (Updated 01/02/2017)
+- Serves as front office receptionist for walk-in traffic - Processes and verifies student identity as flagged by Dept. of Ed - Answers all emails for the main financial aid email account - Processes all incoming mail - Phone receptionist for the Office of Financial Aid during non-peak times to answer incoming telephone calls (line 3073) before rolling to Call Center - Provides counseling to students about financial aid funding options and eligibility criteria - Types, files and performs various office clerical functions and related duties as assigned.
+Performs other duties as assigned - Current Employee: Joseph Clark (Updated 01/05/2021)